 - Your choice of 1 cup of rice, buckwheat, wheat berry or flax seeds.

-- Lavender: There are many good options of organic lavender available on Amazon.
+- Lavender: There are many good options for organic lavender available on Amazon.

 - Make a pattern with a piece of printer paper and a ruler, drawing a rectangle measuring 10″ by 4.”

 - Pin the pattern on the fabric that is doubled or folded in half.

 - Fold down a 1/2″ cuff at the top.

 - Sew 1/2″ seams on 2 sides and the bottom.

 - Trim seams and turn inside out.